 And, even kids are getting into the action.

-Adding some obstacle courses to your learning area is not only fun, but helps encourage exercise, practicing gross motor skills, and MORE (without them even knowing!).
+Adding some natural obstacle courses to your learning area is not only fun, but helps encourage exercise, practicing gross motor skills, get in physical education, and MORE outdoor activity fun (without them even knowing!).

 You can create an awesome outdoor classroom obstacle course, but it doesn’t really have to be hard.
 Add some big logs, rocks, ropes from tree limbs, etc. to make some fun obstacle course options.